zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/02-sinhala-google.md

 [Msdiv 69] (# msdiv69) {# msdiv69 .ref .msdiv "Charity, something in this world
-Many human, Kshatriya and Brahmin sages were sacrificed to God, Punnaka, associating with shit in the hope of humanity by seeking form Sacrifices have been made, ”the Blessed One said.
+Many human, Kshatriya and Brahmin sages were sacrificed to God, Punnaka, associating with shit in the hope of humanity by seeking form Sacrifices have been made, "the Blessed One said.

 [Msdiv 70] (# msdiv70) {# msdiv70 .ref .msdiv} "There are many sages in this world
-Whether one is human or human, a Kshatriya is a Brahmin to God Whatever they sacrificed, they sacrificed their lives without delay If you have lost it, please tell it to the Blessed One. ”Ayushmatha Punnaka He said.
+Whether one is human or human, a Kshatriya is a Brahmin to God Whatever they sacrificed, they sacrificed their lives without delay If you have lost it, please tell it to the Blessed One.
+"Ayushmatha Punnaka He said.

 [Msdiv 71] (# msdiv71) {# msdiv71 .ref .msdiv} "Charger, they are in the sacrifices